 How to Switch from Android to iPhone 6 (Plus) or iPhone 6s (Plus) Smoothly

-Apple will release the new iPhone 7 and iPhone 7 Plus to public on Sep.16, 2016.
+Apple released the new iPhone 7 and iPhone 7 Plus to public on Sep.16, 2016.
 If you plan to upgrade new iPhone 7 from an Android smartphone, you can follow this guide to transfer data from Android to new iPhone 7 with ease.

 Nothing can stand in your way to switch from an Android phone to an Apple iPhone.
 Not long ago, the screen size is one of the vital reasons that stop Android users from getting an iPhone.
-Things have changed since the release of iPhone 6 and iPhone 6 Plus last September. iPhone 6 (Plus) obtain a bigger screen than all its processers, and this year the upgraded models – iPhone 6s and iPhone 6s Plus still go this way.
+Things have changed since the release of iPhone 6 and iPhone 6 Plus. iPhone 6 (Plus) obtain a bigger screen than all its processers, and last year the upgraded models – iPhone 6s and iPhone 6s Plus still go this way.

 Part 1.
 Transfer Data from Android to iPhone 6/6s Plus with Move to iOS